 It’s 10:02 p.m., and I’m waiting on my therapist.

-I’m not in an office, I’m on my back deck.
-I don’t have any copay, but I am expected to share my mini marshmallows.
+Our sessions don’t take place in an office.
+We just meet on my back deck.
+I don’t have any copay, but I am expected to fork over my mini marshmallows.
 And I’m not going to lie on a couch.
-Instead, I’ll be sitting on the ground so that I can meet my confidante at eye level.
+Instead, I’ll be sitting on the ground so that I can greet my confidante at eye level.

 My therapist is named Tank.
 He’s a North American raccoon who, I’m guessing, weighs in at 25 pounds without his winter fluff and blubber.
 He’s lumbering and lovable, and he’s one of about two dozen raccoons I’ve come to know and bond with over the past half-decade.